Home Depot hit with $850M coronavirus-related charge

 Home Depot Inc.'s first-quarter profit slid 11 percent from a year ago as the company emphasized coronavirus safety measures and enhanced employee benefits.

 The Atlanta-based home-improvement chain closed stores early beginning in mid-March to allow more time for sanitization and restocking essential products amid the COVID-19 pandemic and expanded paid time off and weekly bonuses.
-The actions resulted in a pre-tax charge of $850 million, or 60 cents a share after taxes.
+The improvements for associates resulted in a pre-tax charge of $850 million, or 60 cents a share after taxes.

 CLICK HERE TO READ MORE ON FOX BUSINESS